harness/developer-hub/tutorials/cd-pipelines/serverless/gcp-cloud-func.md

 </details>

-1. Use the following CLI command to create **Services** in your Harness Project.
+1. Use the following CLI command to create **Services** in your Harness project.

     ```
     harness service -file "/google_cloud_function/2nd_gen/service.yml" apply